-6. The General Osteopathic Council (Constitution of the Statutory Committees) Rules Order of Council 2009 stipulate that the IC shall consist of a maximum of 15 people who are lay persons and registered osteopaths appointed to the Committee by the General Council.
+6. The General Osteopathic Council (Constitution of the Statutory Committees) Rules Order of Council 2009 stipulate that the IC shall consist of a maximum of

-1 Practice note: 2015/1 The duty to act in the public interest.
+&lt;sup>1 Practice note: 2015/1 The duty to act in the public interest.
 While paragraph 3 of the schedule to the Health and Social Care (Safety and Quality) Act 2015 does not require the IC to have regard to these objectives when considering allegations, it is good practice that it should.